mmm1102/Axios-post-request-MySQL/README.md

 # Axios-post-request-SQL
-Data from HTML Form sending with Axios POST to SQL Database
+Data from HTML Form sending with Axios POST to MySQL Database

 Project setup